nolanchoy/ELI-Pricing-Challenge/README.md

 # ELN-Pricing-Challenge

+## Monte Carlo
-This repository attempts to etermine the fair value of an equity-linked note (ELN).
+This repository attempts to determine the fair value of an equity-linked note (ELN).